On this page

 Accuracy improves alongside latency.
 CAG scores a BERTScore of 0.7759 on HotPotQA versus 0.7516 for the best dense RAG configuration and 0.7549 for the best sparse RAG configuration.
 CAG outperformed all RAG baselines across all three dataset sizes tested.

-The cost threshold is also concrete.
+The cost threshold is concrete.
 According to ucstrategies.com, the cache build cost breaks even at 6 queries, saving 245 tokens per query versus RAG's repeated embedding lookups.
 Post-cache, CAG processes roughly 10x fewer tokens per query than RAG.

 A working implementation is available at github.com/hhhuang/CAG.